FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ![Line](images/Line.png )

-The line segments can be created from two points   *
+The line segments can be created from two points:

 ```python